Best Canadian Dividend Stocks – May 2023

 Most Recent News on Canadian Dividend Stocks

-As a sidenote, I think that the rush to buy the US Dollar (and its appreciation against the Canadian Dollar) is actually really good for the Canadian economy.
+As a side note, I think that the rush to buy the US Dollar (and its appreciation against the Canadian Dollar) is actually really good for the Canadian economy.

 What many people don’t realize is that while a weakening currency vs our most important trading partner (by far) is kind of a drag when it comes to planning holidays or importing goods, it’s incredibly valuable to our companies.
 Canadian goods and services are effectively getting priced at a discount right now for the largest consumer market on the planet!

 We thought there was a market inefficiency there as the pipelines only have a loose relationship between commodity prices and their profit margin.
 Our top Canadian dividend stock pick was Enbridge, and it paid off quite well for us.
+We sold about 10% before the stock hit the top and haven’t added to our position since.
+It’s not that Enbridge is a bad company, I just think it’s not worth the overweight position given the amount of debt it has currently built up.

 Further Research on Top Canadian Dividend Stocks